AgainPsychoX/YellowToyCar/README.md

 	</tbody>
 </table>

-* The flags in long control packet are the same as in the short, but without motor directions flags respected.
+* The flags in long control packet are the same as in the short, but motor directions flags are not respected.
 * Use negative float numbers for moving backwards.